fe-luna/todoist-clone/README.md

 # Running locally

-The goal of building this project is to only build the front-end part, then directly request Todist's API through the proxy, and it works.
+The objective of this project is solely focused on the front-end part, then directly request Todist's API through the proxy, and it works.

-But Todist uses captcha([Cloudflare Turnstile](https://www.cloudflare.com/en-gb/products/turnstile/?utm_source=turnstile&utm_campaign=widget)) when logging in from July 2023, it's very difficult to log in directly through the proxy now.

-In order to be able to run locally, please follow the steps below.
+You can run locally as follows:

 ```bash
 git clone git@github.com:fe-luna/todoist-clone.git